Dosugamea/LINEAtAuto/README.md

 # Requirments
 - linepy for LINE@
 - CMSToken
+- udidHash
-# How to get CMSToken
+# How to get CMSToken and udidHash
 ## iOS
+You need jailbroken iOS device
+- cmsToken
 hook LEGYRequestResponseHandler, then cmstoken in header

+- udidHash
+I forgot
 ## Android
 idk